 The gasworks site is now occupied by Southwark’s Integrated Waste Management Facility and the gasholder is a listed building set to remain a landmark for many years to come.
 Yet, while this grand Victorian relic survives, much of what would have been familiar to previous generations was destroyed during the Second World War.

-As the site of so much industry and infrastructure, the area was high on the list of targets for German bombing raids, and by 1945 large parts of Old Kent Road had been left in ruins.
+As the site of so much industry and infrastructure, the area was high on the list of targets for German bombing raids.
+By 1945 large parts of Old Kent Road had been left in ruins.

 Post-war